Kaesong, North Korea

 It’s a shame, but this is an all-too-familiar situation for Seoul.
-Whether it be Park’s “Trustpolitik” or Kim Dae-jung’s “Sunshine Policy,” mutual cooperation has been a critical prerequisite for constructive interstate relations.
+Whether it be Park’s “Trustpolitik” or Kim Dae-jung’s “Sunshine Policy,” mutual cooperation remains a critical prerequisite for constructive interstate relations.
 Unfortunately, these policies presupposed a degree of respect that has never been reciprocated by Kim Jong-un or his politburo.
-Now with intelligence reports warning of terrorist activity ordered directly by Kim Jong-un himself, the South should embrace this new direction of foreign policy, and ask: what more has it received for cooperation with Pyongyang?
+Now, with intelligence reports warning of terrorist activity ordered directly by Kim Jong-un himself, the South should embrace this new direction of foreign policy.
+Besides; what more has Seoul received for cooperation with Pyongyang?
 The same retaliation and saber-rattling?
-How about the whole-hearted threat of a nuclear program?
+How about the whole-hearted threat of a nuclear program.

 Andy Kim is a senior in the School of Industrial & Labor Relations at Cornell University, minoring in English and Creative Writing.